EPCCed/hpc-intro/_episodes/16-resources.md

 > parallel application that we are interested in for this course.
 {: .callout}

+Before we work on benchmarking, it is useful to define some terms for the example we will be using

+  - **Program** The computer program we are executing (`sharpen` in the examples below)
+  - **Application** The combination of computer program with particular input paramemters (`sharpen` with `fuzzy.pgm` in our example below)
+  - **Ideal speedup** The expected speedup if the application showed perfect scaling. i.e. if you double the number of cores, the application should run twice as fast
+  - **Parallel efficiency** The percentage of *ideal speedup* obtained for a given core count

 ## Accessing the software and input

 The `sharpen` application has been preinstalled on Cirrus, you can access it with the